9 Easy Solutions: How to Get Rid of Sweat Bees

 You can buy a standard bee trap from online retailers or your nearest gardening or hardware store.
 This pest control approach is simple.
 Just place a sweet substance inside the trap to lure the bees.

-The bait can be made of water and sugar, a dish soap mixture, fruit nectar, honey, or any other sweet fragrant substance.
 The traps are designed with a funnel-shaped opening.
 Once inside the container, the bee cannot exit through the narrow opening inside the trap.

 bee and wasp trap.